10 Best Emily Blunt Movies You Must See

 3. Looper (2012)

 ‘Looper’ is indubitably one of the best sci-fi movies in recent times.
 A quick jog of immediate memory fails to conjure up a movie as worthy as ‘Looper’ of being called a complete movie.
 The premise involves Joe, a lonely and efficient hitman, who is hired to kill perps who are delivered to him from the future.
 One fateful day, he is tasked with killing himself from the future, which he fails to do.
 One the run, he stumbles upon a mother-son duo, the latter of whom is the reason for a doomed future.
 Playing the protective mother, Blunt’s authoritative and vulnerable display of resilience and maternal instincts is enchantingly beautiful.
-Her resounding performance sure lifted the movies a couple notches, giving it meaning and an emotional edge over other sci-fi movies.
+Her resounding performance sure lifted the movie a couple of notches, giving it meaning and an emotional edge over other sci-fi movies.

 2. The Girl On the Train (2016)